 Procedure for Recommendation

 Nominations for the Norman H. Foster Outstanding Explorer Award should be submitted, along with documentation, to the Chairman of the Honors and Awards Committee at Association Headquarters.
 The recommendations of the Committee will be submitted to the Advisory Council who will submit their selection to the Executive Committee for final action.

 Description of Award

 The award will resemble a standing figure of a geologist on a base.
-The base will have a plate inscribed with the words, "Awarded for Outstanding Exploration," along with the name of the recipient.
-The award will be presented with an embossed certificate describing the recipient's exploration successes.
+The base will have a plate inscribed with the words, “Awarded for Outstanding Exploration”, along with the name of the recipient.
+The award will be presented with a certificate describing the recipient’s exploration successes.

-Awards for team members will be a plaque with a likeness of the standing figure.
+Awards for team members will be a certificate with a likeness of the standing figure.

 The award was created in 2000, and amended in 2002, 2006 and 2008 by Executive Committee action.
 In 2011 the name of the award was changed from the Outstanding Explorer Award to the Norman H. Foster Outstanding Explorer Award.